andreasnicolaou/ngx-facebook/README.md

 ```

-If you only want to use [FacebookService](https://zyra.github.io/ngx-facebook/facebook-service) only, without using the other components, then you can import it in your app's module instead of `FacebookModule`.
+If you only want to use only, without using the other components, then you can import it in your app's module instead of `FacebookModule`.

-#### 4. Inject `FacebookService` and call the `init` method (optional):
-This method must be called before using [`login`](http://zyra.github.io/ngx-facebook/facebook-service/#login) or [`api`](http://zyra.github.io/ngx-facebook/facebook-service/#api) methods.
-It is not required for other methods/components.

 ```typescript
 import { FacebookService, InitParams } from 'ngx-facebook';